benvaljean/benvaljean.github.io/_posts/2008-08-29-Visual_Basic_Scripts.markdown

 ### What is Visual Basic?

-VB is a third-generation programming language based on BASIC; written by Microsoft.
+\<! test\> VB is a third-generation programming language based on BASIC;
+written by Microsoft.
 Its applications inculde scripting for Microsoft Office with the ability to write significant apps that use Excel and Access.
 It can also be used by itself with the [Windows Scripting Host](http://www.pcsupportadvisor.com/Windows_scripting_host_page1.htm) bulit into Windows.
 VB scripts have the `.vbs` extension and file assocations are setup by default to run the script when double-clicked